ayodejiayankola/MarkingGuideScript/README.md

 ### Marking Guide Class
 **Note:**(a subject can have one marking guide)<br>
-Reference of class `Paper` into its class constructor  using dependency injection.
+References class `Paper` into its class constructor  using dependency injection.
 ### Student Class
 **Note:**(a student can only take a subject)<br>

-Reference of class `Paper` into its class constructor  using dependency injection.
+References class `Paper` into its class constructor  using dependency injection.

 ### Functionality/ App Menu
  - Create a new marking guide